olulesi/project-2/README.md

 ## Overview

-For my second project at General Assembly we were given 48 hours to build React app pair-coded with GA classmate.
+For my second project at General Assembly we were given 48 hours to build a React app pair-coded with GA classmate.

-This React app of are choice had to consumed a public API and use a router with several components.
+This React app of are choice had to consume a public API and use a router with several components.

-The main concept of our app was a place where users can search and find meals of their desire that they can make based on what’s in their fridge.
+The main concept of our app was an app where users can search and find meals of their desire based on what’s in their fridge with the ingredients and steps in making the any meal they choose from the index provided.

-Users can search for a specific ingredient they  have in their and it will display all the meals that can be made from it where they can specifically select the one they like prompting the user to see the whole recipe steps and ingredients.

 The app has been deployed with Netlify and is available [here](https://whats-in-ya-fridge.netlify.app/).